scottysseus/scottysseus.github.io/src/content/blog/2020-06-27-testcontainers-ldap/index.md

 A link to the full working code is at the start of this article; try running it for yourself.
 For me, the test code takes only about a second or 2 to run, including the setup and teardown of the container and the test itself.
 This seems pretty cheap considering the flexibility afforded here and the possibility this opens up for table-driven testing against potentially dozens of different configurations, including forests of LDAP servers.

-I could not find any other articles online covering this topic, so I decided to take that first step.
-Hopefully this article will serve as an example for others to simplify their workflows and improve their code quality.